A mental health assessment

 assessment because you have specific symptoms, you may be asked to keep a diary

 or journal for a few days before your appointment.
-A family member or friend
+For some assessments, you may be asked to bring a family member or friend

 If your child is being